Additional Qualifications

 Register for AQ Courses

-Registration for DDSB AQ courses can now be done through the new registration platform.
+Registration for DDSB AQ courses can now be done through the AQ registration platform.
 To find full course descriptions or to register for one of our courses, please visit the registration site.

 Registration fees are as follows: